Soliton Merger Rates and Enhanced Axion Dark Matter Decay: Soliton Mass Function

 In the relativistic limit, solitons are found as the time periodic solutions of the Einstein-Klein-Gordon equations~\cite{Seidel:1991zh,Seidel:1993zk}.
 The soliton solutions possess a scaling symmetry, and as such are uniquely specified by the soliton mass, or alternatively the central field value, $\phi_0$.

-Simulations of DM structure formation with non-relativistic scalar fields observe a scaling relation between the DM halo mass, $M_{\rm h}$ and the mass of the central core, $M_c$, known as a ``core-halo mass relation''~\cite{Schive:2014hza}:
+Simulations of DM structure formation with nonrelativistic scalar fields observe a scaling relation between the DM halo mass, $M_{\rm h}$ and the mass of the central soliton core, $M_c$, known as a ``core-halo mass relation''~\cite{Schive:2014hza}:

 where $z$ is cosmological redshift, $\alpha$ is a power law exponent, and